A Foodcentric Life

 Protein Powder Notes

 Protein powder makes it easy to add protein to your smoothie.
-Choose unflavored, unsweetened powder with no additives.
-You can also use hemp seeds, chia seeds and other plant-based options.
+It's best to choose unflavored, unsweetened powder with minimal additives.

-For suggestions, read this post on How to Choose a Protein Powder
+For more suggestions, read this post on How to Choose a Protein Powder and alternatives to powders for adding protein.

 Chocolate smoothies with cacao nibs.